-In terms of professions, low- and mid-skill occupations were more affected by the pandemic than high-skill occupations.
-The number of employed persons in mid-skill and low-skill occupations respectively declined by 4.6% and 2.8% in 2020, while those holding high-skill occupations rose instead, by a considerable 7.9%.
+In terms of professions, low- and mid-skilled occupations were more affected by the pandemic than high-skilled occupations.
+The number of employed people in mid-skilled and low-skilled occupations respectively declined by 4.6% and 2.8% in 2020, while those holding high-skilled occupations rose instead, by a considerable 7.9%.